Halfway Houses in Omaha, NE

 Services provided:

-• Health education services, counseling for individuals and group counseling
+• Family counseling, substance use education and counseling for individuals

 Houses Of Hope Of Nebraska Inc - 40.2 miles from Omaha, NE

-Houses Of Hope Of Nebraska Inc is a halfway house in Lincoln, Nebraska, 68505 zip code.
+Houses Of Hope Of Nebraska Inc is a sober living house in Lincoln, NE, 68505 zip code.

 Address: 1124 North Cotner Boulevard, Lincoln, NE 68505 in Lancaster County